 Through the engagement with programmes like ‘Concrete in the Classroom’ and ‘STEM’ we have already begun to involve young people in the construction of the site, enhancing their confidence and skills.
+We would like to think that our efforts help to inspire the next generation of engineers.

 Our Secretary, Robert on behalf of ESME has been involved with Armadale Academy.
 The class teacher, Mrs Kennedy kindly agreed to accept the task of piloting 20 pupils who are in their second year Design and Make class (in the Craft Design and Technology Department) with an experiment.